+A Philadelphia Car Accident Lawyer at the Wieand Law Firm can assist if you are seriously injured in an auto accident.
 Car accidents are among the most common causes of serious injury and death in the United States.
-They can happen unexpectedly and change your life in the blink of an eye.
+A collision can happen unexpectedly and change your life in the blink of an eye.

-If you are injured in a car crash, it is your absolute right to hire a car accident attorney.
-To speak with an experienced personal injury lawyer at the Wieand Law Firm call 1(800) 481-5206.
-We handle all types of motor vehicle accident cases including:
+It is your right to hire a Philadelphia car accident lawyer if you are injured in an auto accident.
+To speak with an experienced lawyer at the Wieand Law Firm call (215) 666-7777.
+We handle all types of motor vehicle accident cases.

-We aren’t like most Automobile Accident Lawyers in Philadelphia
+We aren’t like most Car Accident Lawyers in Philadelphia

-Unlike many Philadelphia law firms, the Wieand Law Firm doesn’t run a high-volume “law factory” with minimal attorney interaction.
-Managing attorney, Brent Wieand, devotes his full attention to a small number of serious personal injury claims to get our clients the best results.
-He has successfully represented clients suffering from serious injuries sustained in automobile accidents:
+Unlike many Philadelphia law firms handling car accident cases, the Wieand Law Firm isn’t a high-volume “law factory” with minimal attorney interaction.
+Our skilled car accident attorneys dedicate their full attention to small number of serious personal injury claims to maximize client results.

 - Spinal cord Injuries such as herniated and bulging discs

 - Torn Meniscus

 7 Steps to Take After a Car Accident

 After a serious car accident, you will likely be shaken up, stressed-out and not know what to do.
 There are several steps you can take to protect your legal rights after an automobile accident.